Samworth27/T2A1/README.md

 > * **Customer collaboration** _over_ contract negotiation
 > * **Responding to change** _over_ following a plan

-"That is to say, while both sides have value and the items on the right should be considered, the authors of the manifesto chose to tip the balance in favor of the items on the left."
+"That is to say, while both sides have value and the items on the right should be considered, the authors of the manifesto chose to tip the balance in favour of the items on the left."

 #### Agile Software Development Principles